 Publicly traded companies and other entities are required by the SEC — or Securities and Exchange Commission — to file certain disclosure forms.
-SEC filings not only ensure regulatory compliance, but they also provide need-to-know information to the public.
+These different SEC filings not only ensure regulatory compliance, but they also provide need-to-know information to the public.
 Brush up on the most common types of SEC filings and how to get the forms completed quickly.

 Review the most common SEC filing forms to learn when each must be filed, what it contains, and how the information is used by stakeholders, including the general public and trading analysts.